What's On This Page

 Jasmine Tea Products and where to find them

-Twinings Jasmine Green Tea Bags, 25 Count – Twinings of London Jasmine Green Tea is a line of great-tasting green teas with a fresh flavor, smooth taste, and enticing aroma.
-Twinings of London Jasmine Green Tea blends the finest green teas with just the right amount of flavor to perfection.
-Real jasmine flowers are skilfully combined with pure green tea to create a tea with a distinctive floral flavor and scent.
+Twinings Jasmine Green Tea Bags, 25 Count – Twinings of London Jasmine Green Tea is a line of great-tasting green teas with a fresh flavour, smooth taste, and enticing aroma.
+Twinings of London Jasmine Green Tea blends the finest green teas with just the right amount of flavour to perfection.
+Real jasmine flowers are skilfully combined with pure green tea to create a tea with a distinctive floral flavour and scent.
 Real jasmine flowers are skilfully combined with pure green tea to create a beautiful tea with a unique floral taste and smell.

 Leave a Reply